-A durable health care power of attorney, like the durable financial power of attorney, creates a principal-agent relationship where the principal – you − delegate powers to your chosen attorney-in-fact pertaining to your health care matters.
+A durable health care power of attorney, like the durable financial power of attorney, creates a principal-agent relationship.
+As the principal, you delegate powers to your chosen attorney-in-fact pertaining to your health care matters.

 The attorney-in-fact acts on your behalf and legally binds you to the matters within the power of attorney document.
-These usually include making crucial health care decisions like medical treatment, care, and end of life wishes.
-The durable health care power of attorney only provides the agent with the delegated powers during your incapacity and never while you are competent.
+These usually include making crucial health care decisions like medical treatment, care, and end-of-life wishes.
+The durable health care power of attorney only provides the agent with the delegated powers during your incapacity.
+But, it is never while you are competent.

 Avoid uncertainty and start your estate plan today.